Support for undocumented students

 Going to College

-Yes, prospective students can apply to Elgin Community College regardless of their immigration status.
-No federal or state law prohibits undocumented students’ admissions to the Community College in their area.
-All prospective students will be reviewed under the same admissions criteria, regardless of status.
+Prospective students can apply to Elgin Community College regardless of their immigration status.
+No federal or state law prohibits undocumented students’ admission to the Community College in their area.
+Regardless of status, all prospective students will be reviewed under the same admissions criteria.
 Applying as an undocumented/DACA student uses the same online application as other students.
 Our application does not require an SSN or an ITIN to register for classes or receive a certificate or degree at ECC.

 Students should decide whether to disclose based on their circumstances and comfort level.